 What is the maximum number of hours you earn for CLEP exams?

-Answering these questions will help you decide which exams are best for you.
-There's no need to pay and sit for an exam the school won't accept.
+Answering these questions can help you decide which exams are best for you.
+You should not pay and sit for an exam the school won't accept.

-As you prepare for your CLEP test, take advantage of free and paid test prep materials available.
+As you prepare for your CLEP test, use the free and paid test prep materials that are available.
 You can take practice tests, such as the CLEP Spanish practice tests, to get an idea of what to expect on test day.

 Some of these practice tests may come with explanations that let you know why the correct answer is correct.
 That may help you understand the thought process you should follow when answering questions on the test.

-Here are more tips for getting ready for the exam:
+Some more tips for getting ready for the exam to consider include:

-Avoid cramming for the test.
-Give yourself time to space out your study sessions over time.
+Start studying early: Give yourself time to space out your study sessions over time instead of cramming right before the exam date.

 Try mind-mapping.
-After your study sessions, use this helpful tool to review the information and remember it.
+After your study sessions, use this helpful tool to review and remember the information.

 Take classes on Coursera as part of your bachelor's degree application.
 The University of London offers performance-based admission, meaning when you take and pass Introduction to Programming I and either Computational or Discrete Mathematics, you will gain entry to the degree program.
 Learn more.